paolocaminiti/incremental-dom-jsonml/README.md

 - there's no directives, factories, superheros, added magic or atomic science
 - the fine art of lists composition has been around for ever (jsonml quite a bit as well)

-There's litterally about nothing to learn here, meaning there's almost no risk of forthcoming obsolescence adopting it.
+There's litterally about nothing to learn here, meaning very little risk of forthcoming obsolescence.

 Your DOM is expressed by nested arrays as a pure data structure.
 You can compose it exploiting the full expressiveness of the language, from pure functions to array extras, to external libraries, to ES6 goodness